Alvaro Bedoya: Legal career

 After law school, Bedoya was an associate at Wilmer Hale from 2007 to 2009.
 He then served as chief counsel to the United States Senate Judiciary Subcommittee on Privacy, Technology and the Law.
 Bedoya also served as chief counsel to Senator Al Franken (D-MN).

 He then founded and directed the Center on Privacy and Technology at Georgetown Law, where he also served as a Professor of Law.
 Bedoya is known for his opposition to government surveillance, and has argued that the right to privacy is a civil liberty.
 In a 2018 article in The New York Times, Bedoya criticized Facebook, Google, and other technology companies for alleged violations of user privacy rights.
 Bedoya advocated for the removal of advertisements for payday loan services on Google, stating that the "internet should not be a place that profits from your weaknesses".
+From 2019 to 2020, he was a director of Free Press.

 Bedoya's work has been published in publications such as The New York Times, The Washington Post, and The Atlantic.